strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/php.md

 Execute a `PUT` request on the `restaurant` Collection Type in order to update the category of a restaurant.

 Be sure that you activated the `update` permission for the `restaurant` Collection Type.
-PUT Request is sligtly different as we need to target the particular thing we want update.
+PUT Request is sligtly different as we need to target the particular entry we want update.
 We do this by first making a request to http://localhost:1337/restaurants/1 and then update what we want to update.
 In this example, we are going to update  "Biscotte Restaurant" to "Femoni Kitchen".

 _Request_